nsmfoo/antivmdetection/README.md

 + If applied correctly, a Pafish run will result in this (no need to modify Virtualbox).

 ![alt text](vmdetect0.1.5.png "VMDetect 1.5.x")

+# Notes:

+* When the antivmdetect script can't find any suitable values to use, it will comment these settings in the newly created script, with a "#".
+These needs manual review as they might have impact on what is displayed in the VM.
+* Host disk information will be taken from /dev/sda.
+Please modify if needed (line 209 `if os.path.exists("/dev/sda"):`)

 + Please note, that this script does other things that is not covered by Pafish (for example W10 artifacts)